tbd-ci/tbd-old/README.md

 ## Build storage

-`tbd` stores build results in a git branch (called `tbd-ci` by default, controlled by TBD_STORAGE_BRANCH).
+`tbd` stores build results in a git ref (specifically `.git/refs/tbd-ci-all-build-results` by default, controlled by git config tbd.ref or TBD_REF environment).

-`tbd-ci` commits contain a directory for each commit/worktree which has ever been built.
+tbd commits contain a directory for each commit/worktree which has ever been built.
 Because of how git stores files, this requires very little storage.

 Example directory structure: